Gentleman ranker: Kipling's poem

-In the poem, "machinely crammed" may indicate the use of a Latin "crammer" and the general method of learning by rote; a somewhat mechanical process.
+In the poem, "machinely crammed" indicates the use of a Latin "crammer" and the general method of learning by rote; a somewhat mechanical process.
 The Empress is Queen Victoria, specifically in her role as Empress of India.
 Ready tin means easy access to money.
 Branded with the blasted worsted spur refers to the emblem of a spur, embroidered with worsted wool, that was sewn onto the uniforms of highly skilled riding masters of the British Army.
 The Curse of Reuben refers to the Biblical story of Reuben, who, for sexual misconduct, was told by his dying father, "Reuben, thou art my firstborn ....
 Unstable as water, thou shalt not excel...."
 (Genesis 49:3-4).

 Adaptations of and references to the poem

 Kipling's poem, in translation, was set to music by Edvard Grieg in 1900 (EG 156, Gentlemen-Menige.)
 However, after he had completed it, he received a copy of the English original and was so dismayed by the omission of important passages that he did not publish it; it was published posthumously in 1991.

 The poem was set to music and sung at Harvard and Yale Universities in the early 1900s.
 It became associated with one collegiate a cappella group in particular, The Whiffenpoofs of Yale.
 Their historian states that the song was known "as far back as 1902" and was popular by 1907–1909.
 The words were famously adapted by Meade Minnigerode and George Pomeroy to become "The Whiffenpoof Song".
 In turn, it has been covered by many singers, including Bing Crosby and Rudy Vallee.

 James Jones's award-winning 1951 bestseller From Here to Eternity, which is about American soldiers in Hawaii before the US entered World War II, takes its title from Kipling's poem.
 In Robert Heinlein's novel Starship Troopers (1959), the poem is sung at marching cadence by Mobile Infantry officer cadets.

-Billy Bragg borrows part of the poem in his song "Island Of No Return" on his 1984 album Brewing Up with Billy Bragg: "Me and the corporal out on the spree, Damned from here to Eternity".
+Billy Bragg borrows part of the poem in his song "Island of No Return" on his 1984 album Brewing Up with Billy Bragg: "Me and the corporal out on the spree, Damned from here to Eternity".
 Peter Bellamy set it to music and recorded it in 1990 for his privately-issued cassette Soldiers Three.
 That recording was also included in 2012 on the CD reissue of Peter Bellamy Sings the Barrack-Room Ballads of Rudyard Kipling.

 The song is spoken of in The Road to Kalamata, a memoir by soldier of fortune Mike Hoare, who led several mercenary companies during the bush wars in the Katanga and the former Belgian Congo during the 1960s.

 Eliza Carthy recorded Peter Bellamy's setting of the poem on her 2019 album "Restitute" Her version is sung a capella and repeats the "chorus" of Kipling's poem several times, which do not appear in the original text.